ypei1/ypei1.github.io/_pages/about.md

   - /markdown.html
 ---
 <audio controls>
+- China's VAT Reforms, Distortions, and Intranational Trade   <br>

+“The Decline in China’s Trade Share of GDP: A Structural Accounting”

+“The Effects of Macro-prudential Policies on Bank Efficiency and Profitability”

 - Expectation Sentiments and Consumption Fluctuations in the Time of COVID ( joint with [Kunyao Xu](https://www.linkedin.com/in/richard-xu-econ/). )    <br>
   draft coming soon